Complications of cervical cancer can occur as a side effect of treatment and as the result of advanced cervical cancer.

 Another uncommon but distressing complication of advanced cervical cancer is an unpleasant smelling discharge from your vagina.

 The discharge can occur for a number of reasons, such as the breakdown of tissue, the leakage of bladder or bowel contents out of the vagina, or a bacterial infection of the vagina.
+Antibiotics may be used to treat infections.

 If your doctors can't do any more to treat your cancer, your care will focus on controlling your symptoms and helping you to be as comfortable as possible.
 This is called 'palliative care'.